 For the next 15 years, Dean served as a college sports information director first at Hampden-Sydney College in Virginia and then at Rollins College in Florida.
 These great experienced allowed Dean to meet and work with many great young student-athletes and to continue cultivating his passion for sports.

-Dean now writes about sports and sports history and has a communications consulting business in Orlando.
+Dean now writes about sports and sports history and also works for a non-profit organization in Greenville, South Carolina.